oganm/stockfisher/README.md

     b = ''
 )

-# timer for each player
+# 2 minute timer for each player
-# lets give white an edge
-# white has 2.5 minutes
-# black has 1
 timer = list(
     w = 120000,
     b = 120000